All Episodes

 Race relations were going to heal.

-Post partisan days were ahead.
+Post-partisan days were ahead.

 The world was going to love us.

-People made of Obama whatever they wanted, and those that made uh positive uh vibes of him created this this incredible creature, this caricature of of Mr. Perfect.
+And those that made positive vibes of him created this incredible creature, this caricature of Mr. Perfect.

 And chief among the things that he always had going for him was he was likable.